TimothyDJones/linux-tips/README.md

 sudo usermod -a -G groupnames username
 ```
 `-a` - <em>append</em> groups to group user belongs to (instead of overwrite).
+`groupnames` - a comma-separated (no spaces!) list of group names to add user to.
 User <em>must</em> log out and back in for group membership updates to be applied.
 [Reference](http://askubuntu.com/a/79566)